Sour Coffee? Read This…

 What Makes Coffee Sour?

 Sour coffee is a symptom of under-extraction during the brewing process.
-The good news is that this leaves the solution in your hands, as all you’ll need to do is make minor adjustments to how you’re brewing your coffee to avoid the unpleasantly sharp flavors of under-extracted coffee (1).
+The good news is that this leaves the solution in your hands, as all you’ll need to do is make minor adjustments to how you’re brewing your coffee to avoid the unpleasantly sharp flavours of under-extracted coffee (1).

 The taste, however, is wrong.
 Very wrong.
 It’s fiercely acidic, a sour hit that makes my lips pucker up like a cat’s bum.
 I wanted the familiar dark, bitter chocolate and caramel tones; I got something akin to lemon juice.